 Disallow: /page12345

-🔁 Redirects: customizable and flexible
+🔁 Redirects: Customizable and Flexible

 Multify supports creating redirects between language versions of the site.
 You can: